strjonas/Going50/MockReplacementRoadmap.md

    - Added proper cleanup of stream subscriptions in widget disposal
    - Simplified UI code by extracting formatting logic into helper methods

-1. **Implement Local Profile Stats**
+✅ **Implement Local Profile Stats**
-   - Update profile statistics to use real driving data from `PerformanceMetricsService`
+   - Updated profile statistics to use real driving data from TripService and PerformanceMetricsService
+   - Implemented a `getLongestTrip` method in StatisticsSummary to calculate the longest trip based on actual trip data
+   - Created a `getBestDrivingStreak` method to display the user's best streak based on consecutive days with trips
+   - Added `_calculateBestDrivingStreak` method to DataStorageManager to analyze trip history and calculate streak
+   - Updated UserService with `getUserMetrics` to provide access to additional metrics not covered by PerformanceMetrics
-   - Replace mock longest trip and streak data with actual values
+   - Replaced mock data with FutureBuilders that load and display real-time user statistics